cjdbarlow/Part-One/direct_vasodilators.md

 * Ca<sup>2+</sup> channel blockers (see [Calcium Channel Blockers](calcium_channel_blockers.md))
 * Nitrates
 Increase production of NO:
-	* NO inhibits guanylate cyclase, increasing cGMP
+	* NO activates guanylate cyclase, increasing cGMP
 	* cGMP inhibits Ca<sup>2+</sup> uptake into smooth muscle and enhances its sequestration into smooth endoplasmic reticulum
 	The decrease in cytoplasmic [Ca<sup>2+</sup>] causes smooth muscle relaxation and vasodilation
 * Hydralazine